Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Results

 {{\it \emph{NESS embedding rareness score avoids technical artifacts from RI.}}} For any NE algorithm with NESS recommended hyperparameters, in order to choose a suitable low-dimensional embedding among the multiple (e.g., 50) embeddings obtained under different RIs, NESS also generates an {``embedding rareness" score} for each embedding, quantifying how similar each embedding is to the ensemble of embeddings generated from multiple RIs.
-It has been observed that even with a well-chosen GCP, a poor embedding may occasionally arise by mere chance {from RI} \cite{cai2022theoretical}.
-For example, when using the same recommended GCP as in the right panel of Figure \ref{fig.3}a, a low-dimensional embedding produced by t-SNE can still exhibit substantial distortions (Figure \ref{fig.3}c, right).
-In this case, both the monocyte and neutrophil populations--originally close neighbors in the high-dimensional feature space--are fragmented into disconnected regions in the embedding.
-The rareness score can thus help avoid such pathological cases caused by RI, ensuring selecting more reliable embeddings for better visualization (Figure \ref{fig.3}c, left).
+It has been observed that even with a well-chosen GCP, a poor embedding may occasionally arise by mere chance {from RI} \cite{cai2022theoretical}. \red{Here, under the default GCP, the low-dimensional embedding of the Mouse Hema dataset produced by t-SNE exhibits clear distortions (Figure \ref{fig.3}d, right).
+Specifically, Lymph and DC cells, which are originally closer in expression space to MEPs, GMPs, and a small subset of BASO and Mono cells than to other cell types, become dispersed across distinct regions in the embedding.
+The rareness score can help avoid such pathological cases caused by RI, thereby enabling the selection of more reliable embeddings for improved visualization (Figure \ref{fig.3}d, left).}